Ekta-D/Personality-Test/README.md

 In this MVP architecture is implemented.

 ## Database
-Firebase database used to fetch and save data on server
+Firebase database used to fetch and save data on server.
+Every time User click on save button, a new node will be created on server with selected options by user.

 ## Architecture
 MVP(Model View Presenter)